ilahuerta-IA/applied-ml-trading-transformer-eurusd/EXPERIMENTS.md

 | Training   | MAE    | 0.000268       |
 | Training   | RMSE   | 0.000400       |

-This final result demonstrates a significant improvement over the baseline LSTM model, confirming the effectiveness of the Transformer architecture for this specific financial forecasting problem.
+This final result demonstrates a significant improvement over the baseline LSTM model, confirming the effectiveness of the Transformer architecture for this financial forecasting problem.

+---

-### Exported Artifacts for Deployment
+## Final Exported Artifacts for Deployment

-The final, optimized model, along with its necessary components, has been saved for external use.
-This "deployment package" includes:
+The final, optimized model was exported along with its essential components to facilitate its use in external trading applications like `backtrader`.
+The following files were generated and stored in the `Models/` directory:

 1.  **`best_transformer_model.pth`**: A PyTorch file containing the learned weights and biases of the neural network.
 This represents the "intelligence" of the model.
 2.  **`target_scaler.pkl`**: A `joblib` file containing the `StandardScaler` object that was fitted on the training data.
 This is essential for correctly normalizing new, incoming data before prediction and for converting the model's scaled output back into an actual price.
 3.  **`model_config.json`**: A configuration file detailing the architecture of the model (e.g., number of layers, heads).
-This is required to build an identical model structure into which the weights can be loaded.

-These three files provide a complete, self-contained package for integrating the predictive model into a backtesting framework like `backtrader` or a live trading environment.
+***
+**Important Note on Usage:** These three files form a complete, self-contained package.
+When loading the model in an external script, the `model_config.json` **must** be used to instantiate an identical model architecture.
+Failure to do so will result in a `RuntimeError` due to a mismatch between the architecture and the loaded weights (`.pth` file).
+***